Frequently Asked Questions

 What age groups can a player compete in?

-Because numbers are sometimes low, many players end up playing in their own age group and sometimes in the older groups as well (for example, a 10-year-old playing in the 12 & under or even 14 & unders).
+Because numbers are sometimes low, many players end up playing in their own age group and sometimes in the older groups as well (for example, a 10-year-old playing in the 12 & under or even 14 & under).
 Unfortunately, this is often necessary so that games can be played.
-The league encourages players to only play up one division, but recognizes that sometimes this is impossible.
-During championship week, however, this is a requirement.
+The league allows you to play up one or two age groups during the regular season.
+During championship week, however, players may only play up one age group.
 This is not to punish younger players but to improve the quality of the play for the older age groups and to make sure that smaller, younger players are not hurt.

 What divisions are there?

-Currently, there are coed divisions for 10 & unders, 12 & unders, 14 & unders and 18 & unders.
-There are also girls-only divisions for all of these except the 10 & unders.
-We do, however, play a limited number of games for the 8 & unders and 10 & under girls.
+Currently, there are Open (boys and girls) and Girls Championships for 10 & under, 12 & under, 14 & under and 18 & under.
+We do, however, play a limited number of games for the 8 & under age group.

 Is there an All City Champion or other awards?

 Individual medals go to the winner and runner-up of each division.
-Additionally, there is a large, rotating trophy for the winner of each division and for the All City Champion.
-This will be determined by assigning points to the first through fourth place teams in each division (kind of like a swim meet).
+Rotating Championship Trophies go to the winner of all divisions as well.
+An All-City club champion will be determined by assigning points to the first through fourth place teams in each division (kind of like a swim meet).
 Then, we will total them up and crown a champion.
 First place gets five points, second three points, third two points and fourth one point.

 How are the games officiated?

-The league started about 15 years ago to bring the exciting sport of water polo to the Seattle area.
+The league started in 1993 to bring the exciting sport of water polo to the Seattle area.
 It is comprised of teams from both the northern and southern sections of the Seattle summer swim league.
 The emphasis of the league is strictly on having fun, teaching skills and providing opportunities for enjoyable competition.

 Who is eligible to play?